Adaptation of olfactory receptor abundances for efficient coding: Receptor diversity grows with OSN population size

-More generally, our model predicts that the number of receptor types that are expressed should increase monotonically with the total number of sensory neurons, in a series of step transitions (see Figure~\ref{fig:variation_with_Ktot_and_logic}c).
-This provides an interesting prediction that could be tested by looking at the relation between the size of the olfactory epithelium and the number of functional receptor genes in various species.
-A caveat here is that we are assuming the sensing matrix $S$ and environmental statistics $\Gamma$ stay the same while varying only the total number of neurons $K_\text{tot}$.
-This restricts an empirical test of this prediction to groups of closely-related species.
+Our model predicts that, all else being equal, the number of receptor types that are expressed should increase monotonically with the total number of sensory neurons, in a series of step transitions (see Figure~\ref{fig:variation_with_Ktot_and_logic}c).
+Strictly speaking this is a prediction that applies in a constant olfactory environment and with a fixed receptor repertoire; in terms of the parameters in our model the total number of neurons $K_\text{tot}$ is varied while the sensing matrix $S$ and environmental statistics $\Gamma$ stay the same.
+Keeping in mind that these conditions are not usually met by distinct species, we can nevertheless ask whether, broadly speaking, there is a relation between the number of functional receptor genes and the size of the olfactory epithelium in various species.